joeybrey/joeybrey/README.md

 - 👋 Hi, I’m @joeybrey
-- 👀 I’m interested in the stock market
+- 👀 I’m interested in stocks, snowboarding, and vr
 - 🌱 I’m currently learning python for data science
-- 💞️ I’m looking to collaborate on finance api projects
+- 💞️ I’m looking to collaborate on finance projects
 - 📫 How to reach me jbrey15@gmail.com

 <!---